cmcarthur/doppler/README.md

 Doppler is a Clojure service for creating composite Cloudwatch metrics and alarms.

-Cloudwatch is a great tool for performing ad-hoc analysis.
-Its alarms are crippled by single metric reporting only.
+Cloudwatch is a great tool for performing ad-hoc analysis and creating alarms for dev teams.
+Unfortunately, its alarms are hindered by the inability to specify multiple input metrics and apply conditional logic.
 At [RJMetrics](http://rjmetrics.com), we have run into a few scenarios where composite Cloudwatch metrics come in handy.
 For example:

  - When an SQS queue is backed up, but the consumers are not de-queueing messages;
  - Verifying that the number of messages through various services match up exactly;